janosh/matbench-discovery/site/src/routes/contribute/+page.md

     "wbm_summary",
 ]

-# 1st arg can be any DATA_FILES key
+# 1st arg can be any DataFiles key
 # version defaults to latest, set a specific version like 1.0.0 to avoid breaking changes
 df_wbm = load("wbm_summary", version="1.0.0")